-Participating in the WALK! with Aegis Therapies is a wonderful way to educate patients, staff and the general community on the benefits of incorporating different dimensions of wellness into their daily lives.
+Participating in WALK! with Aegis Therapies is a wonderful way to educate patients, staff and the larger community about the benefits of incorporating different dimensions of wellness into their daily lives.
 It also presents an opportunity for you to differentiate your facility and services from others in the market.

-Please use the provided marketing and communications materials - on the WALK! website Resources page - to announce your facility's participation in the WALK! with Aegis Therapies 2021.
+Please use the provided marketing and communications materials - on the WALK! website Resources page - to announce your facility's participation in WALK! with Aegis Therapies 2022.